 In contrast, Elcella attempts to stimulate natural production through oils delivered to the colon, a fundamentally different approach.1

-While Dr Peiris and Dr Aktar are legitimate researchers with published work in gut physiology, the specific claims about Elcella’s long-term effectiveness are based on unpublished trials that haven’t undergone peer review.1
+While Dr Peiris and Dr Aktar are legitimate researchers with published work in gut physiology, the specific claims about Elcella’s long-term effectiveness are based on unpublished trials that haven’t undergone peer review.

 Cost and value assessment

-Elcella is marketed as significantly more affordable than GLP-1 medications, but let’s examine the actual costs:
+Elcella is marketed as more affordable than GLP-1 medications.
+Let’s examine the costs:

 Elcella Pricing: